FunnyPocketBook/fast-and-furious-fashion-mirror/README.md

 - Ying-Kai Dang (9389903)

 ## View it Online!
+We deployed our website to a server.
 The online link for our coursework is: https://superfashion.walzen.org/

 ## Structure
 The code in /src folder is our source code.